 Compared with other educational institutions of this type, the college's highly qualified faculty is second to none in credentials, commitment, and experience.
 All of the full-time faculty are Southern Baptists.
-Eighty percent of the college's professors hold doctorates.
+Over two-thirds of the college's professors hold doctorates.
 Each one gained significant practical experience in a church-related ministry before joining the faculty.